brettclanton001/Dashous/README.md

 This repo exists for three main reasons:

-1. Transparency: I want to support the open source community and operate a service without user concerns about how I use their data.
+1. **Transparency**: I want to support the open source community and operate a service without user concerns about how I use their data.
-1. Community Contribution: I want members of the community to help build the features that they desire.
+1. **Community Contribution**: I want members of the community to help build the features that they desire.
-1. Supporting Altcoins: This repo can be cloned and used for other new Altcoins with minimal changes.
+1. **Supporting Altcoins**: This repo can be cloned and used for other new Altcoins with minimal changes.

 # Contributing